xingsumq/Us-DeFake/README.md

-# Mining User-aware Multi-Relations for Fake News Detection in Large Scale Online Social Networks
+# Mining User-aware Multi-relations for Fake News Detection in Large Scale Online Social Networks

 This repository is the official PyTorch implementation of Us-DeFake in the paper: